SoftwareAG/universalmessaging-server-docker-samples/README.md

           args:
 			__instance_name: testserver

-You can configure container name and exposed and mapped ports as well.
+You can configure the container name and exposed and mapped ports as well.

 	version:"3.2"
 	services: